 Most anglers are proud when catching a big fish (and there are many in river Nera!) on the thinnest leader.
 This is a big mistake.

 The strong current and the size of the animal make leader breaking very very easy.
 My suggestion is to use the thickest possible tippet for a given fly.
 In any case, nothing under 0,14mm (0,0055 inch).
 Using a strong tippet avoids breaking and less sufferance for the fish which can be netted quicker.

 Landing net is compulsory.
 Choose one with a rubber net and which can be hung on your back (this helps when walking through the vegetation).

 I warmly recommend to avoid entering the water.
 Less bottom and fish disturbance.
 Notwithstanding, even if in some spots hip boots might be sufficient, chest or waist waders are very useful in most cases because fishing from the banks is often impossible and you are obliged to enter the water (which can be deep near the bank).

-Some rainbows may be accidentally caught due to the presence of some fish farms scattered along the river.
+River Nera has only trout.
+Most are browns but can be accidentally caught due to the presence of some fish farms scattered along the river.
 There are no cyprinids except in Terni and the lowest part of the river, before it enters the Tiber.
-Trout size go from small to very big, with some 60-70cm.
+Trout size goes from small to very big, with some 60-70cm specimen.

 Staying in Tuscia for a fishing/tourism holiday is a good choice.
 River Nera in not far from Viterbo (approx 1hr’s drive) for an out-of-the-province trip.
 On the way to the fishing spots, there is the wonderful and world famous Cascata delle Marmore (Marmore Waterfall) near Terni.
 Here, river Velino enters the Nera creating a beautiful view.
 The waterfall can be visited climbing a path from bottom to top or driving directly to the upper station.